apache/druid/docs/querying/sql-functions.md

 ## TIME_FORMAT

 Formats a timestamp as a string in a provided [Joda DateTimeFormat pattern](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html).
-If no pattern is provided, defaults to ISO 8601 (example: `2000-01-02T03:04:05Z`).
+If no pattern is provided, `pattern` defaults to ISO 8601.
 If provided, `timezone`, should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.

 * **Syntax:** `TIME_FORMAT(timestamp_expr[, pattern[, timezone]])`
 * **Function type:** Scalar, date and time

 <details><summary>Example</summary>

-  The following example formats the timestamp into a string format and includes an offset of `-05:00`
+  The following example formats the `__time` column from the `flight-carriers` datasource into a string format and includes an offset of `-05:00`

 ```sql
 SELECT